-3.8.1 The Executive Director of Intercultural Development Reporting to the Vice President of Inclusion, the Executive Director of Intercultural Development is pivotal in molding campus culture.
+- 3.8.1 The Executive Director of Intercultural Development Reporting to the Vice President of Inclusion, the Executive Director of Intercultural Development is pivotal in molding campus culture.
 This position is instrumental in fostering an environment where everyone feels valued and heard.
 The Executive Director spearheads creating and maintaining a campus atmosphere that staunchly upholds equity, inclusion, and belonging principles.
-[Added 2024]

-3.8.2 The Director of Religious and Spiritual Life Reporting to the Vice President of Inclusion, the Director of Religious and Spiritual Life/College Chaplain is pivotal in fostering an inclusive and supportive environment for students, faculty, and staff of all religious, spiritual, and philosophical backgrounds.
+[Added 2024] - 3.8.2 The Director of Religious and Spiritual Life Reporting to the Vice President of Inclusion, the Director of Religious and Spiritual Life/College Chaplain is pivotal in fostering an inclusive and supportive environment for students, faculty, and staff of all religious, spiritual, and philosophical backgrounds.
 The Director/Chaplain will provide leadership, pastoral care, and programmatic oversight to enhance the spiritual well-being and development of the college community.
-[Added 2024]
+[Added 2024] - 3.8.3 The Director of Institutional Equity and Title IX Coordinator Reporting to the Vice President of Inclusion, the Director of Institutional Equity and Title IX Coordinator plays a pivotal role in fostering an equitable learning environment that is free from discrimination in all forms.
+The Director oversees and administers the College's policies and procedures relating to discrimination, harassment, and retaliation, including but not limited to the College's Title IX policy and equal opportunity, harassment, and non-discrimination policy.
+They also serve as an expert on civil rights, and non-discrimination compliance, including, but not limited to Section 504, Title VI, and Title IX, and provide consultation to senior officers as necessary [Added 2025]